One question I see new Chrome OS users ask often is: ‘How to take a screenshot on a Chromebook?’

-But if you don’t know it, want to learn it, or you’ve simply forgotten what it is, here’s a quick refresher on how to take screenshots in Chrome OS.
+But if you don’t know how to take a screenshot on a Chromebook, or you did but you’ve since forgotten, here’s a quick refresher on all the essential screenshot shortcuts in Chrome OS.

 How to Take a Screenshot on a Chromebook

-Window Switcher keys at the same time:-
+Window Switcher keys at the same time:

-Just add the
+Just press the

-Menu Shortcut Available too
+Screenshot Menu Shortcut too

 Not a fan of fancy finger-flexing keyboard shortcuts?
 No worries!

-Chrome OS has a “Take screenshot” option tucked away in the
+Your Chromebook also has a “Take screenshot” option tucked away in the

-Settings > More Tools menu:-
+Settings > More Tools menu:

 You can use this menu option at any time to screenshot your Chromebook’s entire display.